humanlee1011/al-folio/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Hi, I am 5th year Ph.D candidate in Sun Yat-sen University, advised by Pengfei Chen.
-I am currently a visiting student in University of NewCastle, advised by Hongyu Zhang.
-I obtained my Bachelor's degree in Sun Yat-sen University, where I worked with Zibin Zheng.
+I'm 5-th year Ph.D candidate at Sun Yat-sen University, China.
+I am fortunate to be advised by Prof. Pengfei Chen.
+Currently, I am a visiting student at The University of Newcastle (advised by Prof. Hongyu Zhang).
+My research is in the area of intelligent software and cloud system reliability, aiming at developing intelligent and automated softwares and solutions to ensure high reliabilty of cloud systems.

-My research interest focus on Cloud System Reliability, mainly focus on AIOps, ensuring the high availability and reliability of cloud systems, in particular:
-- Studying the failure mechanisms, understanding the whole life cycle of failures
-- data-driven Fault Diagnosis, exploring anomaly detection and fault localization methods using log, metrics, and traces data in cloud systems